 We go beyond conventional studies of crime and justice, we analyze the intersection identities and power structures concerning gender, sexuality, ability, race, ethnicity, class, socioeconomic states, and citizenship status.
 Westminster prepares students for careers in various fields related to law.

 Who It's For

 Justice Studies is interdisciplinary, diverse and pluralistic.
 Today, the socially contested and competitive environment in which law and justice operate requires that people entering the arena possess a solid foundation in the cultural, ethical, historical, legal, social and political aspects of Justice Studies as well as critical, analytical, and communication skills.

 Trough this program, students will:

-Engage in independent research and experiential learning activities such as service learning and internships.
+- Exercise personal responsibility, accountability, and decision-making in the conduct of independent research and experiential learning activities such as service learning and internships.

 - Communicate ideas, issues, and conclusions through high quality writing and oral presentations that effectively develop critical analysis arguments.

 - Demonstrate a broad, interdisciplinary understanding of social justice and ethics through an examination of diverse theoretical perspectives and texts.